Environment Effects Statement

 Further documents relating to the environmental assessment of the project can be found on the Department of Environment, Land, Water & Planning websites's Melbourne Metro Rail Project page (external link).

-We are committed to a robust and transparent impact assessment process.
-We have undertaken a comprehensive engagement program to seek input into the project from stakeholders and the community throughout the development of the EES.
+In developing the EES, we undertook a comprehensive engagement program to seek input into the project from stakeholders and the community.

 Stakeholders and community members had the opportunity to make formal submissions on the EES and draft Planning Scheme Amendment during the public exhibition period from Wednesday 25 May 2016 to Wednesday 6 July 2016.
 Formal public submissions were invited during this time.